 6. Polka Dot Gallery

-This addition to the art scene entered the fray in 2016 and has become a great space for contemporary artists, both locally and internationally.
+This addition to the art scene entered the fray in 2016 and has become an excellent space for contemporary artists, both locally and internationally.

 You can apply to exhibit photography, sculpture, painting, or any form of art.